Rachel Woods: Political career

+In October 2019, Woods was co-opted to the Northern Ireland Assembly as a representative for North Down, succeeding former party leader, Steven Agnew.

 Woods passed many amendments to the Domestic Abuse Bill, including widening access to legal aid for victims of abuse and changes to the “child aggravator” clause providing for tougher custodial sentences where a child could be impacted by abuse, as well as additional reporting requirements.

 In 2022, her Safe Leave Bill passed the Assembly, making Northern Ireland the first region of the UK to provide 10 days paid leave to victims of domestic abuse.
 Upon passage, the Bill was said to be "a life saver for many people who are experiencing or have experienced domestic abuse."

 She has called for votes at 16 in Northern Ireland elections and has been prominent in calls for the Northern Ireland local government pension scheme to divest from fossil fuels.
 In March 2022, the pension scheme moved £2.8 billion of its funds into low-carbon investments.